TaxFoundation/consumption-taxes/README.md

 - `reduced_rate_6`: Sixth reduced rate for Italy in 1980; `reduced_rate_1` < `reduced_rate_2` < `reduced_rate_3` < `reduced_rate_4` < `reduced_rate_5` < `reduced_rate_6`
 - `standard_vat_rate`: Standard VAT rates for countries with VAT from 1967-2020
 - `threshold`: General threshold for registration or collection of VAT in US dollars.
 Years included are 2007, 2010, 2011, 2012, 2013, 2014, 2016, 2018, 2020.
-- `vrr`: Vat Revenue Ratio calculated as VRR = VAT Revenue/[(Consumption - VAT revenue) x standard VAT rate].
+- `vrr`: VAT Revenue Ratio calculated as VRR = VAT Revenue/[(Consumption - VAT revenue) x standard VAT rate].
 Consumption = Final Consumption Expenditure (Heading P3) in national accounts.
-VAT rates used are standard rates applicable as at 1 January of each year.
+VAT rates used are standard rates applicable as of January 1 of each year.
 Applicable for VAT countries from 1976-2019.
 - `5000_consumption_pct_total`: Percent of total tax revenue for code 5000 Taxes on goods and services in https://stats.oecd.org/Index.aspx?DataSetCode=REV; available for years 1975-2019
 - `5111_vat_pct_total`: Percent of total tax revenue for code 5111 Value added taxes in https://stats.oecd.org/Index.aspx?DataSetCode=REV; available for years 1975-2019
 - `5112_sales_pct_total`: Percent of total tax revenue for code 5112 Sales tax in https://stats.oecd.org/Index.aspx?DataSetCode=REV; available for years 1975-2019